Oban: History

 Prior to the 19th century, the town itself supported very few households, sustaining only minor fishing, trading, shipbuilding and quarrying industries, and a few hardy tourists.
 The Renfrew trading company established a storehouse there around 1714, as a local outlet for its merchandise, but a custom-house was not deemed necessary until 1736, with "Oban being reckoned a proper place for clearing out vessels for the herring fishery".

 The modern town of Oban grew up around the distillery, which was founded there in 1794.
 A royal charter raised the town to a burgh of barony in 1811.
 Sir Walter Scott visited the area in 1814, the year in which he published his poem The Lord of the Isles; interest in the poem brought many new visitors to the town.
 The town was made a Parliamentary Burgh in 1833.
-A rail link – the Callander and Oban Railway – was authorised in 1864 but took years to reach the town.
+A rail link – the Callander and Oban Railway – was authorised in 1864, but took years to reach the town.
 The final stretch of track to Oban opened on 30 June 1880.
 This brought further prosperity, revitalising local industry and giving new energy to tourism.
 Also at this time work on the ill-fated Oban Hydro commenced; the enterprise was abandoned and left to fall into disrepair after 1882 when Dr Orr, the scheme's originator, realised he had grossly underestimated its cost.
 Work on McCaig's Tower, a prominent local landmark, started in 1895.
 Paid for by John Stewart McCaig (1824–1902) the construction aimed, in hard times, to give work for local stonemasons.
 However, its construction ceased in 1902 on the death of its benefactor.
+The Oban Municipal Buildings were completed in around 1900.